-Make your user onboarding emails stand out with this breakdown of the best strategy and tactics for engaging new users.
+Make your user onboarding emails stand out with these best practices

 Your marketing team has done a great job and you're getting a bunch of new users signing up for your product... but you can't celebrate just yet, because many of them don't return. 😩